 Although custody and parenting time are separate issues in Minnesota, many parents confuse parenting time with custody (in particular, Physical Custody).
 For example, it’s not uncommon for a parent to believe that “shared custody” or “joint custody” means that the child spends 50% of his/her time with each parent.
 However, this misconception is detrimental because it could mistakenly lead a parent to agree to less time with his/her child.
 Therefore, think of parenting time as the amount of time you’re with your kid and child custody as the decision-making rights you have regarding your kid.
 In addition, read Child Custody in Minnesota before discussing custody with the other parent.

 To get even more specific, parenting time in Minnesota is measured, calculated and organized.

 - First, parenting time is measured in Minnesota by the number of overnights a child spends with a parent.*

-- Then, parenting time in Minnesota is calculated to determine the percentage of time each parent has with the child.
-Parenting time is measured and calculated in Minnesota, because parenting time impacts child support.
+- Parenting time is measured and calculated in Minnesota, because parenting time impacts child support.
 We’ll talk more about this later in the article.

 - Lastly, parenting time in Minnesota can be organized by creating a Parenting Time Schedule.
-A parenting time schedule details the specific plan for when the child will be with each parent, such as frequency and duration.
-In addition, a parenting time schedule maps out holidays and summer vacations, for example.
+A parenting time schedule illustrates when the child will be with each parent, such as frequency, days, duration, etc… In addition, in the parenting time schedule, parents can specify and map out holidays, birthdays, special events, and summer vacations, for example.